 - Student Intern — Applied Research and Methods, Summer 2019

-- I worked at GAO as part of the MIT-DC Internship Program.
-This internship and program helped expose me to the world of policy, and helped me decide to get a minor in the field.
-During the internship, I got to talk with many PhDs working in public policy about their experiences and why they (mostly) ended up leaving academia, which has helped me in understanding my own career goals.
+- I worked at GAO as part of the MIT-DC Internship Program, exposing me to the world of policy.
+During the internship, I got to talk with many PhDs working in public policy about their experiences and why they chose to work in the public sector.

 - Massachusetts Institute of Technology